dabingcheerup/Notebook/chapter1/lintcode/string/group-anagrams.md

 HashMap
 1. map.put(key, value)
 2. map.get(key)
+3. map.containsKey()
-3. map.values() //The values() method is used to return a Collection view of the values contained in this map.
+4. map.values() //The values() method is used to return a Collection view of the values contained in this map.

 ArrayList
 1. new ArrayList<List<\/String>>(map.values())